Nukesor/pueue/README.md

 `pueue --no-daemon` Starts the daemon in the current terminal.
 `pueue --stop-daemon` Daemon will shut down instantly.
 All running processes die.

+`pueue status` Shows the current queue, process and daemon state.
+`pueue show (--watch)` Shows the output of the currently running process.
+`pueue log` Prints the log of all executed commands.

 `pueue start` Daemon will start to process the queue.
 `pueue pause` Daemon will pause after the current command terminated by it's own.
 `pueue stop` Daemon will terminate the current process and pause.